When is ventilation in your van a mandatory requirement?

 - Using a van as a mobile work place

 There is no law relating to the transportation of other types of goods.
 However in many countries, the owner of a van has a duty of care towards the driver.
 An employer must ensure that his employees are able to work as comfortably and safely as possible.
 Therefore drivers must not be exposed to unnecessary risks such as heat or vapours.
-These risks can be eliminated by installing a roof ventilation unit, making working conditions as pleasant as possible.
+These risks can be eliminated by installing a roof fan, making working conditions as pleasant as possible.

 Keep the temperature low

 - transporting chilled or perishable goods

 In addition, when transporting some goods, installing a roof fan unit is the right thing to do.
 For example, if you are transporting chilled or perishable products, you will want to keep the temperature inside your van as low as possible.
 Similarly, if you are transporting animals such as dogs, you will want to vent the heat out of your van and provide a supply of fresh air.
 During the day, the temperature inside unventilated vans can reach up to 38 ºC in the sun and even higher if the vehicle is stationary.